 - 1. Deposits.
-Deposits can be of two kinds: Full Deposits or Incremental Deposits.
-For both kinds of Deposits, the Universe of Registry objects to be considered for data escrow are those objects necessary in order to offer the approved Registry Services. - 1.1 "Full Deposit" means the Registry Data that reflects the current and complete Registry Database and will consist of data that reflects the state of the registry as of 000000.00 UTC on each Sunday.
+Deposits can be of two kinds: Full Deposits or Incremental Deposits. - 1.1 "Full Deposit" means the Registry Data that reflects the current and complete Registry Database and will consist of data that reflects the state of the registry as of 0000 UTC on each Sunday.
 Pending transactions at that time (i.e. transactions that have not been committed to the Registry Database) will not be reflected in the Full Deposit. - 1.2 "Incremental Deposit" means data that reflects all transactions involving the database that were not reflected in the last previous Full Deposit or Incremental Deposit, as the case may be.
-Each incremental file will contain all database transactions since the previous Deposit was completed as of 0000000000 UTC.
+Each incremental file will contain all database transactions since the previous Deposit was completed as of 0000 UTC.
 Incremental deposits, where required, must include complete Escrow Records as specified below that were not included or changed since the most recent full or incremental deposit (i.e., newly added or modified names). - 2.
 Procedure for Deposits.
 Each formatted Full Deposit and Incremental Deposit must be processed and delivered in encrypted form to Escrow Agent.
 The formatted, encrypted and signed Deposit file(s) must be sent, by authenticated, secure file transfer, to Escrow Agent's server within the specified time window, see PART B LEGAL REQUIREMENTS. - 3.
 Schedule for Deposits.
 Registry operators are obligated to submit a set of escrow files on a daily basis as follows: - 3.1 Once a week, a Full Deposit of the entire set of objects in the registry must be submitted.
 Each of these files will be marked with the "full" type. - 3.2 The other six days of the week, an Incremental Deposit must be submitted including objects that have been created, deleted or updated.
-Each of these files will be marked with the "inc" type. - 3.3 Each incremental submission must cover the time period since the generation of the previous submission. - 3.4 Although we expect this to be an exception, it is permissible to have some minimum overlap between Incremental Deposits.
+Each of these files will be marked with the "inc" type. - 3.3 Each incremental submission must cover the time period since the generation of the previous submission. - 3.4 Although we expect this to be an exception, it is permissible to have some overlap between Incremental Deposits.